endpointservices/mps3/README.md

 # mps3
+Multiplayer over any s3-compatible storage.
+Written to provide a fast path for multiplayer without vendor locking.
+Designed with orthogonality:
+- pluggable storage thanks to the de factor standardization of the s3 API.
+- pluggable auth through axios interceptors (including off-the-shelf solutions like aws4-axios).

+You can use this library over S3, R2 or self hosted solutions like Minio

+## Features

+- Optimistic updates
+- Atomic bulk s3 operations
-Multiplayer over s3-compatible storage
+- Multiplayer

-## Algorithms
+## How it works

-### The Manifest

-Contains
+Manifest files the metadata required to resolve snapshot state.
 - all files and their version
-- the previous JSON-merge-patch (used to resolve concurrent writes)
+- the update operation (used to resolve concurrent writes)
 - ref to the previous manifest the update was based on

 ### Avoiding mid-air collision